Advanced Placement

 As a college preparatory school, John Bapst has had a strong AP program for decades.
 In fact, John Bapst has been awarded Platinum status by the College Board, the highest available ranking.
 This places John Bapst among the top 7% of high schools in the nation for AP participation and success.

+We believe that AP courses are essential to prepare students for college.
+Our students, in total, take over 500 AP exams each year (295 students taking 539 exams in 2025) and are eligible to take AP courses as early as ninth grade, provided eligibility requirements are met.
 Taking AP courses in high school offers numerous benefits.
 It prepares students for college-level coursework, providing a head start on the academic rigor they will encounter.
 Colleges often grant course credit or placement for qualifying AP exam scores, potentially saving time and money.
 Furthermore, AP courses demonstrate a student's commitment to academic excellence and a challenging curriculum, which can significantly enhance college applications.
 The experience gained in these courses, including advanced subject knowledge and study skills, is invaluable for future academic success.

 AP is a program of the College Board.
 Curricula are well organized; they are developed by some of the best high school and college teachers in the US and elsewhere.
 These teachers work on test development committees to ensure that the content and skills of an AP course mirror the content and skills of college courses.